phoenixframework/phoenix/guides/introduction/up_and_running.md

 Now you are ready to explore the world provided by Phoenix!
 See [our community page](community.html) for books, screencasts, courses, and more.

 Alternatively, you can continue reading these guides to have a quick introduction into all the parts that make your Phoenix application.
-If that's the case, we recommend you to move forward to the [Request life-cycle](request_lifecycle.html) guide.
+The guides can be read in any order If that's the case, you can start with our guide that explains [Phoenix directory structure](directory_structure.html).